The OAS Crew

 Kirby Ortega

-Kirby holds an ATP certificate and flight instructor, multiple type ratings in Citation aircraft.
-He is an FAA Gold Seal Flight Instructor, a two-term NAFI Master Flight Instructor, and an FAA FAAST Team member.
-He has been inducted into the National Flight Instructor Hall of Fame, named 2002 FAA National Flight Instructor of the Year, received the Master CFI designation, Cessna Aircraft recognized top instructor and the Citation Jet Pilot (CJP) Gold Standard Safety Award.
-He has logged almost 27,000 accident/incident-free flight hours and more than 15,000 hours of dual instruction given.
+Following his retirement from Cessna in 2013, Kirby assumed the role of Chief Pilot for Jet Management programs at Yingling Aviation, a position he continues to hold.
+Kirby’s impressive credentials include an ATP certificate, flight instructor certification, and multiple type ratings in Citation aircraft.
+He is recognized as an FAA Gold Seal Flight Instructor, a two-term NAFI Master Flight Instructor, and a member of the FAA FAAST Team.
+Kirby has been honored with various accolades such as induction into the National Flight Instructor Hall of Fame, being named the 2002 FAA National Flight Instructor of the Year, receiving the Master CFI designation and the FAA Wright Brothers Master Pilot Award.
+In 2024, Kirby was inducted into the Kansas Aviation Hall of Fame.
+He has logged over 28,000 incident-free flight hours and provided more than 16,500 hours of dual instruction.